-For years the ABC "20/20" news anchor suffered secretly.
+For years the veteran broadcast journalist suffered secretly.
 Prayer gave her the strength to deal with her own struggles—and to help others in recovery.

 I can feel it coming, like a wave.
 My heart beats faster, my head pounds, my stomach churns, fear surges through me.
 It can happen in the middle of a busy day at work at the ABC television news magazine 20/20 or at home with the boys.